erelsgl/PrefLib-Tools/README.md

 # PrefLib-Tools

 # About
-This is a fork of **PrefLib Tools** - Python 3 tools for working with preference-relations.
+**PrefLib Tools** - Python 3 tools for working with preference-relations.

 It is especially tailored for working with data from the PrefLib repository. see www.PrefLib.org for more information about the project and a large library of real-world preference data.